alemart/surgescript/docs/engine/player.md

 `attacking`: boolean, read-only.

-Is the player attacking, i.e., jumping, rolling, or charging?
+Is the player attacking, i.e., jumping, rolling, charging or invincible?
 This flag will be modified if the player is aggressive or inoffensive.

 See also: [aggressive](#aggressive), [inoffensive](#inoffensive).